Mihir-Null/Sawed-off-Socials/README.md

 Sawed-off-Socials have been packaged for distribution in three ways: as a standalone binary, a Docker image, or a source ZIP.

 ## 1. Standalone Binary (Nuitka)
-For users who don't want to install Python, you can compile the app into a single executable.
+For users who don't want to install Python.
 This version will launch the server and automatically open the UI in the default web browser.

 ## 2. Docker (Production)
 If you are hosting the app on a server, use the provided Dockerfile.
 You must of course first clone the repository or use the link to source the docker image.